The central limit theorem for Markov processes that are exponentially ergodic in the bounded-Lipschitz norm: Introduction

-The article is organised as follows.
-In Section \ref{sec:1}, we gather notation used throughout the paper, as well as recall some basic definitions and facts in the field of measure theory and Markov semigroups.
-We also quote here a version of the CLT for martingales, essential for the reasoning line presented in the paper.
-Section \ref{sec:2} is devoted to formulating the assumptions and the main result, namely Theorem \ref{thm:main}.
-The proof of it, as well as the proofs of some auxiliary results, are presented in Section \ref{sec:3}.
-Further, in Section \ref{sec:4}, we elaborate on a representation of $\sigma^2$, that is, the variance of the limit normal distribution involved in Theorem \ref{thm:main}.
-Finally, we justify the usefulness of the main result by applying it to establish the CLT for the piecewise-deterministic Markov processes considered in \cite{ergodic_pdmp}.
+The article is organized as follows.
+In Section~\ref{sec:1}, we gather notation used throughout the paper, as well as recall some basic definitions and facts in the field of measure theory and Markov semigroups.
+We also quote here a version of the CLT for martingales, crucial for the reasoning line presented in the paper.
+Section~\ref{sec:2} is devoted to formulating assumptions and the main result, namely Theorem~\ref{thm:main}. {In this part, it is also shown that the~assumptions employed imply the existence of a unique invariant distribution of $\Psi$.
+The~proof of the~main theorem, along with all auxiliary results, is given in Section~\ref{sec:3}.
+Further, in Section~\ref{sec:4}, drawing on some ideas from~\cite{Bhattacharya}, we provide a concise representation of the variance of the~limiting normal distribution (involved in Theorem \ref{thm:main}).
+Additionaly, in Section~\ref{sec:fclt}, we derive a~straightforward conclusion from \hbox{\cite[Theorem 2.1]{Bhattacharya}} concerning the functional CLT in the stationary case.
+Finally, in Section~\ref{sec:ex}, we demonstrate the usefulness of the main result by applying it to establish the CLT for the PDMPs considered in \cite{ergodic_pdmp}.}